addu390/addu390.github.io/_posts/2024-06-08-spatio-temporal-index.md

 <p>Brewing! <a href="https://pyblog.medium.com/subscribe" target="_blank">Subscribe</a> now to be the first to know when it's live 🐙</p>

 <details open><summary class="h3">0.
 Overview</summary>
+<p>Spatio-temporal data has grown (/is growing) rapidly thanks to web services tracking where and when users do things.
+Most applications add location tags and often allow users check in specific places and times.
+This surge is largely due to smartphones, which act as location sensors, making it easier than ever to capture and analyze this type of data.</p>

+<p>The goal of this post is to dive into the different spatial and spatio-temporal indexes that are widely used in both relational and non-relational databases.
+We'll look at the pros and cons of each type, and also discuss which indexes are the most popular today.</p>
 </details>

 <hr class="clear-hr">